 Available exclusively through Genomic Health in the U.S.

-Genomic Health has the exclusive distribution rights to market and sell the new Epic Sciences AR-V7 liquid biopsy test in the U.S. The test is offered through Genomic Health where physicians can order the test and view the results through Genomic's physician portal.
+Genomic Health has the exclusive distribution rights to market and sell the new Epic Sciences AR-V7 liquid biopsy test in the U.S. The test is offered through Genomic Health where physicians can order the test and view the results through Genomic Health's physician portal.

 All tests are performed by Epic Sciences at its centralized, CLIA-certified laboratory in San Diego, California.

-To request a copy of the original investigation as published in JAMA Oncology, 2016, or to learn more about the Epic Sciences AR-V7 test and how to order, please provide your contact information and an Epic team member will contact you shortly.
+To request a copy of the original investigation as published in JAMA Oncology, 2016, or to learn more about the Oncotype DX AR-V7 Nucleus Detect Test and how to order, please provide your contact information and an Epic team member will contact you shortly.